kimvanwyk/md410_2021_conv_website/content/events/committee_of_the_whole.md

 ---
-title: Committee of the whole
+title: Committee of the Whole
 draft: false
 ---

-More details will be made available closer to the event. \\
+The Committee of the Whole provides an opportunity to discuss the resolutions to be considered at the MD Convention on the following day, facilitated by the MD Constitutions Committee.
+\
+\
 **Date and Time**: Friday 01 May 2020, 15:45-17:00 \
 **Location**: [Riverside Hotel](/venue)
 \